sugitou/Dissertation-workspace/Readme.md

 3. **Visualisation scripts**
    - Scripts used for generating plots, figures, and visual materials presented in the dissertation.

+4. **Reference videos and prompts**
+   - Example videos and their associated text prompts used during experimentation.
+   - Provided for documentation and reproducibility of the dissertation experiments.

 ## Notes

 - The repository is shared primarily for documentation and reproducibility purposes.
-- Scripts may require adjustment before reuse in other projects.
+- Scripts or data may require adjustment before reuse in other projects.

 ## License

 This repository is provided *as is* for academic reference.
-Please cite appropriately if you reuse or adapt the code for your own work.
+Please cite appropriately if you reuse or adapt the code or data for your own work.